bebopsan/peyeQM/README.rst

 What can it do?
 ===============
-- It can solve maxwell and schroedinger equations for simple 2D problems using the Finite Element Method.
+- It can solve Maxwell and Schroedinger equations for simple 2D problems using the Finite Element Method.
 - Supports scalar and vectorial formulations.
 - Is capable of handling periodic conditions for simulation of crystals.
 - Is in ongoing development for the solution of transient problems.